cyclaero/ipdb/README.md

-**IPv4 Geo-Location database tools and ipfw divert filter daemon for FreeBSD**
+**IP Geo-Location database tools and ipfw IPv4 divert filter daemon for FreeBSD**

-    This project provides all the tools for IPv4 Geo-blocking at the firewall level with ipfw on FreeBSD.
+    This project provides all the tools for IP Geo-blocking at the firewall level with ipfw on FreeBSD.

     Quick start